VincentGuigui/AmazonDashToTPLinkSmartPlug/README.md

 a log file name DashToTPLinkPlug.log

-# Troubleshooting
+# Troubleshooting (have a look at the log file)
-* if you encounter an "Token expired" error, remove TPLINK_TOKEN from settings.json and restart the app
+* if you encounter a "Token expired" error, remove TPLINK_TOKEN from settings.json and restart the app
+* If you encounter a "Account is not binded to the device" error, you must remove and add again the device to your account using the Kasa app